 The crappie fish is a genus of medium-sized freshwater fish, native to North America.
-Popular in both recreational and commercial fishing circles, they are common referred to as a type of “panfish,” because their body is small enough to fit inside of a frying pan.
-They are considered to be an interesting and fun catch for both beginner and expert fishers.
+Popular in both recreational and commercial fishing circles, it is commonly referred to as a type of “panfish.”
+That’s because its body is small enough to fit inside a frying pan.
+Beginner and expert fishers both consider the crappie to be an interesting and fun catch.

 - The white crappie fish is the official freshwater fish of the state of Louisiana.

-- The crappie fish can detect small vibrations in the water.
-It also has good vision in low-light conditions, thanks to the high concentration of red-sensitive pigments and an additional lens in the eyeball.
+- The crappie can detect small vibrations in the water.
+It also has good vision in low-light conditions, thanks to a high concentration of red-sensitive pigments and an additional lens in the eyeball.

-There are only two recognized species in the crappie genus, both of them quite similar in distribution and appearance.
+There are only two recognized species in the crappie genus, both of which are quite similar in distribution and appearance.

-- White Crappie: This white-speckled species is more often associated with the turbulent waters of rivers and reservoirs.
+- White Crappie: This white-speckled species (Pomoxis annularis) more often swims the turbulent waters of rivers and reservoirs.

-- Black Crappie: This species is more often associated with clear water lakes, but its range does overlap with the white crappie in some places.
+- Black Crappie: This species (Pomoxis nigromaculatus) more often prefers clear water lakes, but its range does overlap with the white crappie in some places.

 The crappie can be found throughout the ponds, rivers, and lakes of North America, usually hiding within vegetation, rocks, or fallen trees.
 While it was originally a native of the eastern United States and Canada, this fish has been transplanted throughout the entire continent.